Extended events in SQL server- top 5 use

 What are Extended Events in SQL Server?

 SQL Server Extended Events is a simple and effective event-handling mechanism at its heart.
-It offers an unparalleled look at the inner workings of the database since it collects a multitude of information on server activity.
+It offers an unparalleled look at the database’s inner workings since it collects a multitude of information on server activity.

 The advantages of Extended Events are given below: